-Now that you’ve uploaded your image, it’s time for the really important part – editing it.
-Zoom, pan, and choosing a focal point for your image will ensure it looks great, no matter the device or platform you’re viewing it on.
+Now that you’ve uploaded your image, it’s time for the really important part—editing it.
+Cropping, rotating, flipping, and choosing a focal point for your image will ensure that it looks great, no matter the device or platform you’re viewing it on.

 Use the editing tool to crop (zoom and pan), rotate, or flip the image.

 Choosing a focal point for your image ensures it looks good across your whole site.
 It means that even if the template on your web page has an image with an 1:1 aspect ratio in one place, and a 16:9 aspect ratio in another, your image will never appear cropped in the wrong place or with a load of blank space on either side.